Kihumba/private-/Phase-C/Python for Web/Curriculum/3 - API Design using Flask/README.md

 **Skill Description**
 ----------
-Flask is a Python framework for creating web applications.
+The Fellow will be able to use Flask as a Python framework for creating web applications.

 **Output**